centreon/centreon-documentation/versioned_docs/version-22.10/administration/centreon-ha/acceptance-guide.md

 pcs resource cleanup
 ```

-Situation is stabilized, you can perform a failover by moving centreon resource.
+The situation is stabilized, you can perform a failover by moving the centreon resource.

 ```shell
 pcs resource move centreon